How-to guides

 |

 If changes occur to a running Microsoft SQL Server (DBaaS) resource, you can start, stop, or restart it.
-Also, if HA is configured, you can switch the Primary-Secondary servers via a switch-over.
+Also, when HA is configured, you can switch the Primary-Secondary servers via a switch-over.

 To control the operation of Microsoft SQL Server (DBaaS), follow the steps below.

-- Click the Microsoft SQL Server(DBaaS) menu on the Service Home page.
-Navigate to the Microsoft SQL Server(DBaaS) List page.
+- On the Service Home page, click the Microsoft SQL Server(DBaaS) menu.
+2. Navigate to the Microsoft SQL Server(DBaaS) List page.

-- Microsoft SQL Server(DBaaS) List page, click the resource to control operation.
-It moves to the Microsoft SQL Server(DBaaS) Details page.
+- Microsoft SQL Server(DBaaS) List On the page, click the resource to control its operation.
+3. Microsoft SQL Server(DBaaS) Details Go to the page.

-- Start: The server where the DB service is installed and the DB service is running.
+- Start: the server where the DB service is installed and the DB service is running (Running).

-- Stop: The server where the DB service is installed and the DB service are stopped (Stopped).
+- Stop: The server hosting the DB service and the DB service itself are stopped.

 - Restart: Only the DB service will be restarted.

-- Switch Over: You can switch the DB’s Primary server and Secondary server.
+- Switch Over: You can switch the Primary and Secondary servers of the DB.

 You can synchronize the real-time service status of Microsoft SQL Server (DBaaS).